-For most eclipse-chasers, the goal for picking a spot to see an eclipse is a combination of clear skies and proximity to the central line of totality to maximize their minutes, and even seconds, of darkness.
-But in this land of tall mountains and deep valleys, it's crucial to find a spot where the morning Sun is guaranteed to be above the surrounding hills while eclipsed.
+For most eclipse-chasers, the goal in picking a spot from which to view an eclipse is to optimize the combination of clear skies and proximity to the central line of totality.
+Being as close to the central line as possible maximizes the minutes, and even seconds, of darkness.
+But in the Faroe Islands, a land of tall mountains and deep valleys, it's crucial to find a spot where the morning Sun is guaranteed to be above the surrounding hills while eclipsed.
 Michael Zeiler, an expert in systems of graphical information, has created gorgeous maps of the Faroes revealing the sunlight and shadow across the landscape at the moment of totality.
-I've seen them everywhere on the islands these last few days; locals and tourists alike each pore over them debating the perfect spot from which to see the Sun.
+I've seen them everywhere on the islands these past few days; locals and tourists alike pore over them debating the perfect spot from which to see the Sun.
 I've found my sunny spot at the top of a sheep meadow overlooking the tiny town of Gásadalur on the western island of Vágar.
-Whether it will be free of the clouds is beyond the power of Zeiler's maps to promise.
+Whether it will be free of clouds is beyond the power of Zeiler's maps to promise.

-It's an article of faith among eclipse-chasers that the best eclipse-viewing spots are those with access to easy mobility so that viewers can quickly drive in one direction or another depending on the clouds.
-My meadow, unfortunately, sits at the end of a one kilometer-long, one-lane tunnel through the surrounding mountains.
+It's an article of faith among eclipse-chasers that the ideal eclipse-viewing spots are those with access to easy mobility so that viewers can quickly drive in one direction or another depending on the clouds.
+My meadow, unfortunately, sits at the end of a one-kilometer-long, one-lane tunnel through the surrounding mountains.
 Quick movement is out of the question.
-Besides, the weather changes so quickly here that expert eclipse-chaser, and psychologist, Dr. Kate Russo claims the best strategy is to find your place and stick with it: "This eclipse will be for those with nerves of steel," she warned after spending a month in these islands watching the changing weather each day at exactly the moment of totality.
+Besides, the weather changes so quickly here that expert eclipse-chaser (and psychologist) Dr. Kate Russo claims the best strategy is to find your place and stick with it: "This eclipse will be for those with nerves of steel," she warned after spending a month in these islands, watching the changing weather each day at the time totality is forecast to occur.

-As I sit at my perch, I look over my shoulder to see yet another squall come ashore; it drenches me and at two hours until the eclipse begins, I remind myself: nerves of steel.
-It took me more than 25 hours of non-stop air travel on progressively smaller airlines to reach these islands and then drive my rental car (one of the last available) to the house of my host, Lis Mortensen, a curator from Jarðfeingi, the Earth and Energy Directorate, with exhibitions at the local National Museum in the nation's capitol of Torshavn.
-Mortensen has created an exhibit on solar eclipses, their causes, and local history.
-"I felt it was important and that people would want to come learn about the eclipse," Mortensen told me.
-"Now that the eclipse has gotten close, it's set attendance records.
-Everyone wants to know what they'll see and where to go to see it."
+As I wait, I look over my shoulder to see yet another squall come ashore; it drenches me, and at two hours until the eclipse begins, I remind myself: nerves of steel.
+It took me more than twenty-five hours of nonstop air travel on progressively smaller airlines to reach these islands and then drive my rental car (one of the last available) to the house of my host, Lis Mortensen.
+Mortensen is a curator from Jarðfeingi, the Earth and Energy Directorate, with exhibitions at the local National Museum in Torshavn, the capital of the Faroe Islands.
+She has created an exhibit on solar